hugo53/hugo53.github.io/pages/ielts/index.md

 ## Essential Grammar Syntax
-16 types of grammar syntax is shown.
+16 types of grammar syntaxes are shown below.
 It means that you should achieve them if acquiring high IELTS score actually is your target.

 1.Tense
 	* Simple present, perfect present, present continuous